 - 1. Without prior dismissal of an employee at a public university, an employee cannot be placed in a salary grade with a lower maximum salary than that of the salary grade in which the employee was placed previously. - 2.
-The first paragraph does not apply: a. in case of a disciplinary measure as referred to in Article 6.12 other than dismissal; b. in case of an employee being placed in another position if, based on the b.
-In case of an employee being placed in another position if, based on the Employed Person's Insurance Administration Agency's (UWV) claim assessment with respect to occupational disability, the wage loss is less than 35%; c.
-Following the end of a temporary assignment in a position to which a higher salary grade applies.
+The first paragraph does not apply: - a. in case of a disciplinary measure as referred to in Article 6.12 other than dismissal; - b. in case of an employee being placed in another position if, based on the Employed Person's Insurance Administration Agency's (UWV) claim assessment with respect to occupational disability, the wage loss is less than 35%; - c. following the end of a temporary assignment in a position to which a higher salary grade applies.